shanteacontrols/OpenDeck/doc/configuration.md

 Hello message: `F0 00 53 43 48 F7`

 After hello message has been sent, controller will respond with following message:
-`F0 00 53 43 41 48 01 00 00 F7`
+`F0 00 53 43 41 01 00 00 F7`

 Like request, every response always has three manufacturer ID bytes after `START` byte.

 `41` is `ACK` byte and will always follow after manufacturer bytes if request was correct.

-After `ACK` byte, original message request is copied back into response for easier determination of message meaning.
-In this case, message request was "hello", or `48` byte.

-Next three bytes determine firmware version currently running on board.
+After `ACK` byte, three bytes determine firmware version currently running on board.
 At the time of writing this documentation, firmware version was v1.0.0.

 Last byte is always SysEx `STOP` byte.